Pine Mountain Settlement School

 The name of the month, “May” has its origins in the old Anglo Saxon name that, according to Bede, means “Month of Three Milkings,” in other words, a time to celebrate fecundity and to revel in nature.
 Bede (673-735), was a scholar and monk known for his Ecclesiastical History of the English People and also a Latin treatise called The Reckoning of Time.
 In this last work, Bede explains how the dates of Christian festivals should be calculated and he includes a chapter on the earlier calendar of ‘English Months.’
 This calendar, used before the Roman calendar was adopted, was considered by the Church to be heathen in its ritual observances.
 By recording the details of the earlier calendar Bede preserved the pagan Anglo-Saxon elements for history and helped to integrate it into the Church rituals.

-Curiously, Pine Mountain in its earliest years had many skits, plays and customs that highlighted and praised the simple life of the Puritans.
+Pine Mountain in its earliest years also had many skits, plays and customs that highlighted and praised the simple life of the Puritans, who gave rise to many families in the Community of Pine Mountain.
 Yet, it was just this religious group in England that called a halt to the May Day rituals when the Puritan parliament of the Interregnum forbade the May Day celebration.
 The lapse, however, was short as the custom of the May Day celebration was resumed when Charles II and Mary came to the English throne in 1660 and brought with them a more liberal set of religious values born during the difficult years of the Spanish Inquisition on the Continent.

-A very early 1920 celebration of May Day at Pine Mountain is seen in the image at the top of the page.
-The early Puritan prohibition did not seem to bother the staff at Pine Mountain as they could also pay homage to the Puritans when Thanksgiving rolled around.
-The seasonal celebrations in many ways followed the non-sectarian wishes of the founders that incorporated beliefs drawn from the experiences of the broad-ranging staff at the School.
+A very early 1920 celebration of May Day at Pine Mountain is seen in the image with May Pole at the top of the page.
+The early Puritan prohibition did not seem to bother the staff at Pine Mountain as they could pay homage to the Puritans when Thanksgiving rolled around.
+The seasonal celebrations in many ways followed the non-sectarian wishes of the founders that incorporated beliefs drawn from the social, cultural and religious experiences of the broad-ranging staff at the School and the ethnic origins of the surrounding Community..

-Today, it seems the busy life, cultural changes, and other factors have taken their toll on this community celebration.
-Recent work on the Dancing Green and a growing interest in the revival of Country Dancing at the School give mixed signals regarding the possible renewal of this traditional celebration as the new addition of a fire-pit sits within the Dancing Green circle and the agrarian cycles of the School, seen in the Boarding School years, are less compelling than in the succeeding years.
+Today, it seems, the busy life, cultural changes, and other factors have taken their toll on this ancient community celebration.
+Recent work on the Dancing Green (fire-pit now takes center stage) and a dwindling interest in the revival of English Country Dancing at the School give mixed signals regarding the possible renewal of this traditional celebration.
+The new addition of a fire-pit sits within the Dancing Green circle making dancing problematic and the soil is no-longer groomed for dancing.
+The agrarian cycles of the School, seen in the Boarding School years, are also less compelling than in the succeeding years, when the full School both planted and harvested their food.

 Yet, in recent years, as Pine Mountain Settlement returns more frequently to its agrarian roots, many of the older traditions are gaining attention and interest in both academic scholarship and in agricultural practice.
-The Community Fair Days and the May Day Celebration may again find their prominent place in the School’s calendar and in the regional interest in small-scale farming.
+The Community Fair Days and the May Day Celebration may again find their prominent place in the School’s calendar and in the community and in the regional interest in small-scale farming.
 What can be more pleasing than dancing in the Springtime, celebrating the birth of young livestock, planted gardens, and the joyful communion with the bountiful nature found at Pine Mountain?
+Dancing in the Cabbage Patch, anyone?

 Return To: